PRVZN/NoRegrts-Core/README.md

 ## Protocol Overview

-The Lens Protocol transfers ownership of social graphs to the participants of that graph themselves.
+The No Regrts Platform transfers ownership of social graphs to the participants of that graph themselves.
 This is achieved by creating direct links between `profiles` and their `followers`, while allowing fine-grained control of additional logic, including monetization, to be executed during those interactions on a profile-by-profile basis.

 Here's how it works...